rajin-khan/AIris/AIris-System/QUICKSTART.md

 ### Handsfree Mode (Voice-Only)
 - Click the **microphone icon** in the header to enable
+- **Live Transcription**: See real-time transcriptions of your speech and AIris responses in the header
+- **Time-Aware Greetings**: Receive contextual welcome messages based on time of day
+- **Audio Cues**: Hear audio feedback for all system actions (camera toggle, mode switching, recording, etc.)
 - All instructions are automatically spoken
 - Use voice commands:
   - "Switch to activity guide" / "Switch to scene description"